kwchurch/RAG/README.md

 The table below compares the RAG summaries with tldr summaries from Semantic Scholar.
 If one clicks on links in the first column, then one can see the paper in Semantic Scholar with tldr summaries.

-Note that those summaries are shorter than the RAG summaries, and less likely to suffer from inconsistencies and misinformation.
+Note that tldr summaries are shorter than RAG summaries, and less likely to suffer from inconsistencies/misinformation.
-The bold face in the table below calls out some misinformation introduced by RAG.
+The <i><b>bold italics</b></i> in the table below calls out misinformation introduced by RAG.

-In addition to misinformation, the discussion of Section 5 in the table below does not contribute much new information.
+In addition to misinformation, the discussion of Section 5 in the table below contributes little new information.
-Section 5 of the paper in question would be better charcterized as
+The section in question would be better charcterized as
 <i>conclusions</i> than <i>contributions</i>, but it would be even better
-to summarize the conclusions than to say that the paper ends with conclusions.
+to summarize the content of the conclusions than to state the obvious.
+It should come as no surprise that the paper ends with conclusions.

 <table>
   <tr><th>Id: Title</td> <th align="center">OCR</th><th> tldr </th> <th> RAG Summary</th></tr>